-Before they were DpuntoD for three years, they exchanged the same clothes to go on stage and they crossed Havana with pennies in the pocket for the bus.
-Viewed in retrospect, the duo's narrative is a classic success story, but everyone claims it is rigorously true.
-Many of the people who accompanied them on their production team grew up in the same neighborhood.
+Before they were DpuntoD for three years, they exchanged the same clothes to get on the stage and crossed Havana with pennies in their pockets for the bus.
+In hindsight, the duo's narrative is a classic rise-to-success story, but everyone claims it's grimly true.
+Many of the people who accompanied them in their production team grew up in the same neighborhood.

 After working together for a time as DpuntoD, they ran out of fuel, there were differences and they decided to separate.
 It was not his time, and each one got closer to other more consolidated groups: Los 4 (Yomil) and Jacob Forever (El Dany).

-El Dany, armed with charisma and a flow of his own and rare among the exponents of the genre, was — both in the voice work and in the stage projection — a necessary balance for his road companion.
-Together they forged a conquest of the genre based on a studied marketing that took advantage of every alternative way to traditional media to reach audiences, from the Weekly Package, through social networks to the copy of pendrive to pendrive.
+El Dany, armed with charisma and a flow own and rare among the exponents of the genre, it was—both in the work of voices and in the stage projection—a necessary balance for his companion on the road.
+Together they forged a conquest of the genre based on a studied marketing that took advantage of every alternative way to traditional media to reach the public, from the Weekly Package, through social networks to copying flash drive a flash drive.